 There are four types of bystander intervention we can choose to act out on campus:

-- Communication: talk, make physical cues, make sure the partner is okay with this.
-Silence is not okay.
-Silence, lack of eye contact or consciousness means stop
+- Communication: Talk, make physical cues, make sure the partner is OK with this.
+Silence is not OK.
+Silence, lack of eye contact or unconsciousness means stop.

 - Clarify: If you’re unsure, clarify with your partner that this is what you both want.

 - Consistent and collaborative: Partner(s) mutually know what that words or actions mean and want to do the same thing, in the same way, at the same time.